-From its inception in 1965, Cavco has traditionally served affordable housing markets in the southwestern United States principally through manufactured home production.
+From its inception in 1965, Cavco traditionally served affordable housing markets in the southwestern United States principally through manufactured home production.
 During the period from 1997 to 2000, Cavco was purchased by and became a wholly-owned subsidiary of Centex Corporation, which operated the Company until 2003, when Cavco became a stand-alone publicly-held Company traded on the Nasdaq Global Select Market under the ticker symbol CVCO.

 Beginning in 2007, the overall housing industry experienced a multi-year decline, which included the manufactured housing industry.
 Since this downturn, Cavco strategically expanded its factory operations and related business initiatives primarily through the acquisition of industry competitor operations.
-This development has enabled the Company to effectively participate in the ensuing housing industry recovery.
+This development has enabled the Company to more broadly participate in the overall housing industry recovery.

-In 2009, the Company acquired certain manufactured housing assets and liabilities of Fleetwood Enterprises, Inc ("Fleetwood").
+In 2009, the Company acquired certain manufactured housing assets and liabilities of Fleetwood.
 The assets purchased included seven operating production facilities as well as idle factories.
 During fiscal year 2011, the Company acquired certain manufactured housing assets and liabilities of Palm Harbor Homes, Inc., a Florida corporation.
 The assets purchased included five operating production facilities as well as idle factories, 49 operating retail locations, a manufactured housing finance company and a homeowners insurance company.
-These acquisitions expanded the Company's presence across the Unites States.
+These acquisitions expanded the Company's presence across the United States.

-On March 30, 2015, the Company purchased the business and operating assets of Chariot Eagle, a Florida-based manufacturer of park model RVs and manufactured homes.
-This transaction has grown the Company's offering of park model RV product lines and further strengthened our market position in the Southeastern United States.
+In 2015, the Company purchased the business and operating assets of Chariot Eagle, a Florida-based manufacturer of park model RVs and manufactured homes, as well as certain assets and liabilities of Fairmont Homes.
+These transactions provided additional home production capabilities, grew the Company's offering of park model RV product lines and further strengthened our market position in the Southeast, Midwest, the western Great Plains states and several provinces in Canada.